MarkPearce/Reignmaker-lite/simulations/Kingdom_Simulation_Runner.md

 Each turn follows these 6 phases:

 ### Phase 1: Gain Fame
-- Gain 1 Fame (if not at max)
+- Gain 1 Fame automatically at start of turn
+- Critical successes on kingdom actions grant additional Fame
 - Note available Fame for rerolls

-### Phase 2: Apply Modifiers
+### Phase 2: Apply Modifiers & Check for Incidents
 - Check if at war (+1 Unrest if yes)
+- Calculate passive unrest from territory/metropolises
+- Determine current unrest tier (0-3)
+- **If Tier 1+:** Roll d100 on appropriate incident table and resolve immediately
 - Apply structure bonuses
-- Calculate Unrest penalty (-1 per 5 Unrest)
+- Calculate Unrest penalty based on tier (-0 to -3)

 ### Phase 3: Kingdom Event Check
 - Start at DC 16
-- Reduce by 5 each turn without event
+- Reduce by 5 each turn without event (min DC 6)
 - Reset to DC 16 after event occurs
 - Roll d20 vs DC

 ### Phase 4: Resource Management
 - Calculate production from all worksites
 - Subtract consumption (settlements + armies)
+- Check for food shortages (generate unrest if any)
 - Apply storage limits
 - Process construction projects
+- Resources not used/traded are lost at end of turn

 ### Phase 5: Kingdom Actions
 - Each PC takes one action
 - Companions take one collective action
-- Apply all modifiers and roll d20 for each
+- Apply all modifiers including unrest penalty
+- Roll d20 for each action
+- Critical successes grant +1 Fame
+- Some critical failures cause +1 Unrest (see selective list)
 - Record actual roll, modifier, total, and result type

 ### Phase 6: End of Turn
 - Update all kingdom statistics
+- Lose unused Lumber/Stone/Ore (no storage)
 - Check for milestone achievements
 - Note any special conditions